The registration period for the 6 Week Introduction to Beekeeping Class is closed.

 - Topics of interest such as the discussion and Q&A in the meeting indicate.

-Items to check in July/August
+Items to check in February/March

 The membership application/renewal form can be found on the Documents page tab of the website.
 Bring it to the next meeting you can attend.
 Give your membership renewal or new membership form and payment to the Treasurer.
 The Treasurer will notify the Membership Secretary to renew the member for Prairie State and to advise the ISBA of the renewal.
 New member applications will be reviewed by the officers before the membership is approved.
 You can mail in your renewal to Kathy Kaesebier (Treasurer).
 Her contact information is below so you can email or call her to obtain her mailing address.
 The mailing address is also posted on the Prairie State Google Group. |